dusty-nv/jetson-reinforcement/README.md

 ```
 > (assuming the current directory of your terminal is still `jetson-reinforcement/build/<arch>/bin` from above)

-Three windows should appear showing the cartpole game, a graph of peformance, and the DQN agent should begin learning.
+Three windows should appear showing the cartpole game, a graph of performance, and the DQN agent should begin learning.
 The longer the DQN agent is able to balance the pole on the moving cart, the more points it's rewarded.
 In Gym, a score of 200 indicates the scenario has been mastered.
 After a short while of training, the agent should achieve it and the program will quit.

 <img src="https://github.com/dusty-nv/jetson-reinforcement/raw/master/docs/images/DQN-cartpole.png" width="400">